-- Armored MC cables provide the protection and durability required without the need for electrical conduit.
+- Armored cables provide the protection and durability required without the need for electrical conduit.

-- The armor is made of metal which resists corrosion, making MC cable suitable for areas exposed to moisture.
+- Metal-clad armor resists corrosion, making it suitable for areas exposed to moisture.

-- No specialty cutting or bending tools are needed to install MC cable.
+- No specialty cutting or bending tools are needed for installation.

 These advantages can mean significant savings in material and labor costs.